Primary Massachusetts CPA CPE Requirements

-Understanding the need for members of the American Institute of Certified Public Accountants (AICPA) to complete continuing professional education as a part of their license recertification process is a simple matter.
-Doing so helps ensure each individual licensee is in compliance with state regulations, and more so that they are able to provide quality service to their clients and/or places of employment.
-However, what isn’t always easy to understand is what the continuing professional education requirements are themselves, because each state or territory is governed by a Board of Accountancy which determines the requirements for licensees solely within its own jurisdiction.
-Because of this, CPAs should understand what their location-specific requirements are in order to minimize confusion during the recertification process.
+It’s easy to see why the AICPA requires its members to complete continuing professional education as a part of their license recertification process.
+In effect, doing so helps ensure each individual is complying with state regulations.
+And more so, that they are able to provide quality service to their clients and places of employment.
+However, it can be difficult to understand what the CPE requirements are.
+Because a local Board of Accountancy determines each state’s requirements for license renewal.
+So, the Massachusetts CPA CPE requirements might look different than those in other locations.
+And due to this, CPAs must know what their state requirements are in order to minimize confusion during the recertification process.

-Members of the American Institute of Certified Public Accountants who are located in Massachusetts are required to renew their license every two years, and they must complete 80 hours of continuing professional education per recertification period.
-The table below showcases a few of the important requirements for recertification in Massachusetts.
+Members of the AICPA living in Massachusetts have to renew their license every two years.
+Furthermore, they must complete 80 hours of CPE each recertification period.
+The table below also showcases a few of the important requirements for recertification in Massachusetts.

 |License Renewal Date||CPE Reporting Period||Total CPE Hours||Self-Study Credit Limitations|